igvteam/igv-reports/example/FI_viewer/README.md

       "Right Pos": "46371709", # position of the right fusion breakpoint in the context of the genome.
       "Right Strand": "+", # Strand pos
       "Spanning Fragments": "92", # number of paired-end reads that span the fusion breakpoint but the reads do not directly overlap the breakpoint.
-      "Splice Type": "DOES NOT Include Reference" # SpliceType: category of support at the fusion breakpoint: {
-                                                  # ONLY_REF_SPLICE: fusion breakpoint occurs at reference (known) splice junctions.
-                                                  # INCL_NON_REF_SPLICE: fusion breakpoint occurs at a breakpoint that does not involve all reference (known) exon junctions.
-                                                  # NO_JUNCTION_READS_IDENTIFIED: only spanning fragments support the fusion. (can only happen if --min_junction_reads is set to zero).
+      "Splice Type": "DOES NOT Include Reference" # SpliceType: category of support at the fusion breakpoint: {ONLY_REF_SPLICE: fusion breakpoint occurs at reference (known) splice junctions.
+INCL_NON_REF_SPLICE: fusion breakpoint occurs at a breakpoint that does not involve all reference (known) exon junctions. # NO_JUNCTION_READS_IDENTIFIED: only spanning fragments support the fusion. (can only happen if --min_junction_reads is set to zero).}
-                                                  }
     },
     {..},
     {..}],